joshua-koehler/joshua-koehler.github.io/README.txt

+This repo contains my current portolio website.
+It is a work in progress, but has been a great way to develop my front-end skillset.

-A simple, minimalist design that actually began life as an unused redesign of my personal site.
-Includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.
+The site has a simple, minimalist design.
+It includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.

 (* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).
+To get the contact form working, formspree.io is great.

 Credits: